 The Fund's voting policy requires its UK equity managers to vote at all company meetings and the managers are expected to uphold the principles of the UK Corporate Governance Code.
 The overseas equity managers are required to vote at all overseas company meeting where practical.
-The voting activity of the managers is monitored by Manifest and will be reported to the Committee each quarter.
-From 2012 Manifest will provide an annual report on the Fund's voting activity as well as wider trends in corporate governance.
+The voting activity of the managers will be monitored by Manifest and reported to the Committee each quarter.
+Manifest will also provide an annual report on the Fund's voting activity as well as wider trends in corporate governance.

 In addition the Fund believes that in order to responsibly address long term investments concerns and opportunities, environmental, social and governance issues must be considered when appointing and monitoring investment managers.
-The Fund adopted a Responsible Investing Policy in June 2012 which sets out the Fund's approach to all aspects of responsible investing.